subiabre/forestswar/README.md

 ```

 ## Support
-If you think this project is interesting, please give it a follow on Twitter and a star in GitHub.
+If you think this project is interesting, please give it a follow on Twitter and a star on GitHub.

 If you think this project is important, please tell your friends and family about it.